teesquared/flasturbate/README.md

 If you have a problem with a flasturbated SWF, the flash exception dialog will display an obfuscated name.
 You can refer back to the output of flasturbate to see which source file that comes from.

 This is one of the complications of obfuscation in a language like ActionScript that supports reflection.
 There are situations in your code where the variable name must not change.
 The shared object variable name above is an example of when it must be a fixed value.
 There are cases where the variable must not be renamed at all (like MovieClip and Sprite).
 Flasturbate has an option called "--excludes" where you can list each name you want excluded from obfuscation.
-Plus you can provide multiple global files (playerglobal or airglobal, RSL SWC(s), and ANE(s)).
+Plus you can provide multiple global files (playerglobal or airglobal, RSL SWCs, and ANEs).
 All symbols in those globals will be excluded as well.

 Another example of a problem with obfuscation is when you use json.
 In ActionScript, when you load the json file, it returns a dynamic object with properties named using the names defined in the json name/value pairs.
 For example, let's say I have a json file that defines a value named "funny".
 My ActionScript would try to access it using a property called "funny" on the object returned from the json parser (say "obj.funny").
 After obfuscation, the code may turn into "obj.1t12s0" which is clearly not "funny".
 To solve this problem for json that is embedded as a binary tag in the SWF, you can use the "--json" option and flasturbate will also obfuscate your json data using the same symbol name mapping for the ActionScript code that uses it.
 Even though it's still not "funny", now no one thinks it's "funny", and it works.
 Got it?
 If you load json data dynamicly at runtime, then you will need to obfuscate it manually using the symbol map that flasturbate outputs or just add all the json names to a text file and use the "--excludes" option.